DanciuA004/Year3Project/diary.md

 # Diary

 ### Wednesday the 9th of April 2025
 Finishing report chapter 4 - 11.
 Completing demo video
 Completing final submission.

-### Teusday the 8th of April 2025
+### Tuesday the 8th of April 2025
 Finished code, polished off all logic errors in code.
-Refactorised code and comments.
+Refactorized code and comments.

 ### Monday the 7th of April 2025
 Finished code, working on fixing many logic errors in code.

 ### Wednesday the 2nd of April 2025
 Continued work on the report.
-Re-done chapers 1,2 and 3.
+Re-done chapters 1,2 and 3.

-### Teusday the 1st of April 2025
+### Tuesday the 1st of April 2025
 Worked on final year report.
 Set up meeting with supervisor for Thursday.

 ### Sunday the 23rd of March 2025